waynegraham/registry.clir.org/_projects/2016-changing-the-face-of-medicine-women-at-the-national.md

 ---
 layout: project
-title: "Changing the Face of Medicine: Women at the National Institutes of Health"
+title: Changing the Face of Medicine: Women at the National Institutes of Health
 ---